Small Works G-L, Unjuried

 Awards: The Arthur Harris Best in Show Award ($500)

-Artists are invited to submit 1 piece for consideration.
+Artists are invited to submit 2 pieces for consideration.

 · All media will be considered.
 Submissions can range from, (but aren’t limited to), painting, sculpture, video, photography, drawing, sound and music.
 There are no size restrictions.